Roland V-Drums: Mesh-head pads

 Roland V-Drums mesh-head triggers resemble acoustic drums in both appearance and feel.
 The striking surface is a two-layer taut woven mesh of fibers fitted with several electronic sensors.
 This allows the mesh-head trigger to respond to the play of a drumstick in a manner that feels more like real drums than their earlier rubber predecessors.
 Roland developers have stated that the design of the mesh-head V-Pad was inspired in part by a small toy trampoline.

 In 1997, Roland developed and patented an updated version of mesh-head drum triggers, a key feature of the V-Drums line.
 As such, the name "V-Drums" sometimes refers specifically to Roland's mesh-head based drum triggers.
 The company began marketing the mesh-head triggers under the "V-Drums" name in 1997, in conjunction with the TD-10 drum module.

 Most Roland mesh-head V-Drums have a playable rim which have their own electronic sensors (and corresponding sounds) - exceptions being the PD-100, PD-80, and mesh head drums on the HD series of kits, which only have a single head sensor.
 V-Drums and other electronic drum products have taken substantial market share from acoustic drums due to advances in electronic drum technology that have improved the value proposition of electronic drums over acoustic.
 Electronic drum kits, especially mesh-head based ones, make significantly less ambient noise than acoustic drum kits and mesh heads provide a playing feel more similar to acoustic drums than non-mesh electronic pads (typically rubber).

 Mesh heads used in V-Drums kits today are made by the American drumhead company Remo.

 Acoustic drum triggers

-Roland also makes acoustic drum triggers, which can be mounted on the rims of standard acoustic drums and provide a trigger signal from those drums, effectively turning them into trigger pads.
+Roland also makes acoustic drum triggers, which can be mounted on the rims of standard acoustic drums to provide trigger signals from those drums, effectively turning them into trigger pads.
 The acoustic drumhead can either be left on the drum, to get the acoustic sound as well as a trigger signal, or the drumhead can be replaced with a mesh-head to lower ambient noise, if only the trigger signal is needed.